-3.4.5 Areas Where Release, Disposal, and/or Migration Has Occurred and Action is Underway but Not Final
+3.4.5 Areas Where Release, Disposal, and/or Migration Has Occurred and Action Is Underway but Not Final

-No subparcels are designated Category 5.
+A total of 49 subparcels encompassing approximately 169.74 acres are now designated Category 5 based on implementation of remedial action at the MI and on Dunn Field.
 Category 5 subparcels are areas where release, disposal, and/or migration of hazardous substances has occurred and removal or RAs are underway, but all required actions have not yet been implemented.
+Three of these subparcels, encompassing approximately 0.57 acre were previously changed from Category 1 to Category 6 because of groundwater beneath these subparcels containing VOC levels exceeding MCLs.
+Table 3-6 describes the designated Category 5 subparcels.

-3.4.6 Areas Where Release, Disposal, and/or Migration Has Occurred, but Required Response Actions Have Not Been Taken
+3.4.6 Areas Where Release, Disposal, and/or Migration Has Occurred, but Required Response Actions Have Not Been Taken have not yet been taken.
+Information regarding releases was obtained from the Depot's Spill Response Checklists maintained by DDC (Memphis).